Sustainability Reporting Initiative

 Equal Remuneration for Women and Men

-Innergex seeks employees who share our culture and strong work ethic; we offer them fair wages and generous benefits.
-We have created a corporation-wide salary structure using a point-factor method that allows us to determine the appropriate salary bracket for each position within the Corporation with the exception of ofﬁcers whose compensation is determined by the Board of Directors.
-Within each bracket, we determine pay equity by taking into account additional factors, such as employees’ seniority, education and experience.
+Innergex seeks employees who share our culture, strong work ethic, and passion to make a difference..
+We have created a corporation-wide competitive salary structure using a point-factor method that allows us to determine the appropriate salary bracket for each position within the Corporation with the exception of ofﬁcers whose compensation is determined by the Board of Directors.
+Within each bracket, we determine pay equity by taking into account additional factors, such as employees’ seniority, education, and experience.

 Factors that influence job classifications include: